MoAlaaElden/moalaaelden.github.io/_posts/2023-01-01-post-how-to1-paramiko-python-for-network-automation.md

 > **In this case, Paramiko doesn’t check whether it is an error message or a success message, It will just print as it is.**

+## First code:

-## And now, let’s go to our python terminal and start writing our first code:
+Now, let’s go to our python terminal and start writing our first code:

 If you need to build your **Separated and Isolated Python Development Environment for Learning**.

 So, you can follow my latest tutorial.

+### Install Paramiko

-### First, we need to Install Paramiko:
+First, we need to Install Paramiko:

 ```terminal
 pip install paramiko